poelstra/ts-stream/README.md

 TS-Stream provides type-safe object streams with seamless support for backpressure, ending, and error handling.

-It can be used as an easy-to-use alternative to e.g. Node's object-mode Streams, both in 'plain' Javascript and TypeScript.
+It can be used as a reliable and easy-to-use alternative to e.g. Node's object-mode Streams, both in 'plain' Javascript and TypeScript.

 Features:
 - Type-safe (TypeScript)